Twistor lines in the period domain of complex tori: Connectivity by generic twistor paths

 \section{Connectivity by generic twistor paths}

-Recall that a period in $Compl$ is {\it generic} if the corresponding complex torus has trivial N\'eron Severi group.
+Recall that a period in $Compl$ is {\it generic} if the corresponding complex torus has trivial N\'eron-Severi group.
 A twistor path in $Compl$ is called {\it generic}, if its successive twistor spheres intersect at generic periods.
 In this section we prove the connectivity part of Theorem \ref{Theorem-tw-path-conn}, i.e.,

 \begin{prop} Any two periods in the period domain $Compl$ can be connected by a generic twistor path. \end{prop}

 In this section, with the exception of Lemma \ref{Lemma-generic-period} and its proof, we do not assume that the complex structures $I,J,K$ (with or without subscripts) anticommute.